-Bitwarden is a complete tool that not only can manage your passwords and sensitive data but can also help you share them with others.
+Bitwarden is a complete password manager tool that not only can store your secure passwords and sensitive data but can also help you share them with others.

-Feature-wise, the software ticks all the boxes and leaves no stone unturned to become a one-stop-shop for the users.
+Feature-wise, the software ticks all the boxes and leaves no stone unturned to become a one-stop-shop for password manager users.

-You can use the vault for personal use, buy it for your company, or share membership with your family members – it fulfills every object.
+You can use the encrypted vault for personal use, buy it for your company, or share membership with your family members – it fulfills every need.

 And the best part is?

-Unlike any password manager, Bitwarden is available as both – a desktop app and web-based software.
+Unlike any password manager, Bitwarden is available as a desktop app, mobile app, and web-based software.
 That means you’re free to access your secure vault from both your desktop web browser and mobile devices.

 #1.
 Bitwarden, doesn’t matter whether you use the web-based vault or the desktop app, is remarkably easy to use.